 The port city of Wilmington, NC is another one of my favorite places in North Carolina.
 Known for its Cape Fear Coast, it is a gateway to beautiful Wrightsville Beach and many other famous attractions.

-One of the most popular things to do in Wilmington is to take a stroll along the Riverwalk that is a part of the Historic District.
+One of the best things to do in Wilmington NC is to take a stroll along the Riverwalk that is a part of the Historic District.
 You will find plenty of galleries, restaurants, and cafes situated nearby and it is a can’t-miss place in the city!

 History lovers will enjoy visiting the Battleship BB-55 North Carolina Museum on the Cape Fear River where they can learn more about the history of WWII’s naval combat, including the battle at Pearl Harbor.